Besides banana bread, what do you do with the overripe bananas sitting on your counter? I’ve found the answer – banana cookies!

 Am I the only one who regularly ends up with a bunch of overripe bananas on their kitchen counter?

 Luckily, there are plenty of ripe banana recipes, beyond the typical banana bread to use up all of your overripe bananas.
-This banana cookie recipe has quickly become one of my favorites.
+In all honesty, they are kind of like banana bread cookies.

-The recipe to these is very similar to the recipe for delicious sugar cookies, so what you get is essentially sugar cookies with the taste of banana.
+The recipe to these is very similar to the recipe for delicious lemon sugar cookies, so what you get is essentially sugar cookies with a hint of banana.
 Yum!

 They’re definitely “can’t eat just one” cookies….but, I mean, they have banana in them so that makes them healthy-ish, right?
 (Okay, probably not but let’s pretend anyway.)